SantoshPatel21774/Enc_Dec_API/README.md

-Encrypt and Decrypt of any value
+Encrypt and Decrypt of any data